 Keeping our camp community safe and secure is a top priority for us.
 We employ a variety of safety measures to keep camp safe, including having every staff member always wear a bar-coded ID, having one entrance/exit to camp that is constantly manned, and having every visitor and vendor sign in and out.
+This past year we have received grants from the Federal Government to improve our security.
+New electric gates with 2-way communication and cameras are being installed at all entrances.
+Additonal fencing, cameras and a camp wide emergency reponse system is also being implemented.
 We regularly review our security protocols with local and state law enforcement, as well as experts in the field.
 Local law enforcement visit camp throughout the summer to familiarize themselves with camp and check in with the full-time staff.
 During training and throughout the summer, we emphasize to staff and campers that if they see someone or something that seems off or that does not belong, to tell someone immediately.
-We have plans, procedures, and protocols in place for all types of emergency situations, however we are not able to release them, as advised by law enforcement.
+We have plans, procedures, and protocols in place for all types of emergency situations, however we are not able to release - 19 them, as advised by law enforcement.